 Image Credit: ESA/Herschel/SPIRE/PACS/Gould Belt Survey/D. Arzoumanian (CEA Saclay)

-I introduced a detailed model to assess the patterns of cosmic ray propagation, heating and ionization in these dense, magnetized molecular cloud complexes.
+I introduced a detailed model to assess the patterns of cosmic ray propagation, heating and ionization in these dense, magnetized molecular clouds, which contain a complex hierarchical configuration in density (see below).
 This is a necessary step to properly link cosmic ray micro-physical feedback processes to galactic-scale consequences.
 Detailed observations of molecular clouds in external galaxies are not available.
 Thus, I turned instead to the Milky Way to apply and test my models.
 I developed a novel method to empirically-derive cosmic ray diffusion parameters through molecular clouds, based on the dispersion statistics of magnetic field fluctuations.
-Using
+Using targets in the

 High energy processes and phenomena around galaxies